NicolasChagnet/recipe-to-markdown/README.md

 There are currently two options: `view` or `save`.
 Both admit various customization options as highlighted in the help section:
 ```
-Usage: recipe2md.py save [OPTIONS] RECIPE_URL
+Usage: recipe2md view [OPTIONS] RECIPE_URL

-  Scrape recipe from URL, parse to Markdown and save to file.
+  Scrape a recipe URL and print a markdown-formatted recipe to terminal
+  output.

 Options:
-  -n, --name TEXT                 Name of the recipe.
+  --prompt-save BOOLEAN           Turn on/off the prompt to save the markdown
+                                  output to file.
-  --category TEXT                 Category in which the recipe belongs.
+  -c, --category TEXT             Category in which the recipe belongs.
   -e, --extra [veggie|spicy|sweet|salty|sour|bitter|umami]
                                   Extra tags for the recipe (among veggie,
                                   spicy, sweet, salty, sour, bitter, and
                                   umami).
-  --translate                     Translate the content of the recipe using
+  -t, --translate                 Translate the content of the recipe using
                                   Google Translate.
+  -o, --out DIRECTORY             Folder where the output files are to be
+                                  stored.
   --help                          Show this message and exit.
 ```